udayvikash/singisking/iam-core/readme.md

 #TODO (11/02/2016)
 * Make the list of all needed steps in order to create the same project from scratch
 * Try to remove the "Spring" word from the custom Servlets hierarchy
+* fix the TestSpring Class